banzaicloud/kurun/README.md

   kurun [command]

 Available Commands:
-  help         Help about any command port-forward Just like `kubectl port-forward ...`, just the other way around! run          Just like `go run main.go` but executed inside Kubernetes with one command.
+  apply        Just like `kubectl apply -f pod.yaml` but images are built from local source code. help         Help about any command port-forward Just like `kubectl port-forward ...`, just the other way around! run          Just like `go run main.go` but executed inside Kubernetes with one command.

 Flags:
   -h, --help               help for kurun
-      --namespace string   Namespace to use for the Pod/Service
+      --namespace string   Namespace to use for the Pod/Service (default "default")

 Use "kurun [command] --help" for more information about a command.
 ```